|Race Day Runner Guide|

 Browntown is a tiny little community, and we are its guests.
 Thus, please be respectful of the local residents!
 Don't walk in the middle of the road, don't block people's driveways, don't use people's shrubbery as a restroom, don't have your car radios blaring, don't start screaming or yelling for no reason, be polite to any local residents trying to pass through town, etc.

-If you're preregistered, you'll just need to check in at the registration table, get a free Browntown plastic cup (a special giveaway for our 20th running!), and pick up your beanie if you reserved one (or more); safety pins will be in the bag with your bib number when you pick it up.
+If you're preregistered, you'll just need to check in at the registration table, pick up your bib number (yes, we're using bib numbers again this year!) and your Greasy-Gooney beanie if you reserved one (or more); safety pins will be in the bag with your bib number when you pick it up.
 If you're not preregistered, we'll have entry forms available for you to fill out, but you can save yourself some time by printing up an entry form at home and filling it out ahead of time.
 (See the registration page for entry forms.)
 Cash or check only; sorry, we can't take credit cards at the race site.

 This year's (optional) race premium is a black beanie (a.k.a. knit hat) embroidered with the race logo in silver.
 Preregistrants who opted to receive one (or more) can pick 'em up at the registration table when checking in.
 For race-day registrants, beanies will be available on a first-come, first-served basis, with extras available for $10 each.
 (If we run out of beanies, and we may, any further race-day registrants will obviously pay the lower "no beanie" entry fee.)

 Three portable toilets will be set up outside the community center for runners to use.
 The community center is a short walk of about 650 feet north of our registration tables & finish line.
 The bathrooms inside the Browntown Community Center will not be available for runners (which is okay, since historically their plumbing hasn't been up to handling a hundred runners anyway!).